pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2024-04-09-beet-hummus.markdown

 - lemon
 - garlic
 - paprika
-Description: I love hummus; it's easily my favorite dip for vegetables and dressing for salad.
-Lately I've been experimenting with other flavors, so I've made this roasted beet hummus.
-Beets give this hummus a mild sweet taste, while making them creamy and vibrant red.
+Description: I love hummus; it's easily my favorite dip for <a href="/misc/veggies">vegetables</a> and dressing for salad.
+Lately I've been experimenting with other flavors, so I've made this roasted beet hummus.  <a href="/misc/veggies#beets">Beets</a> give this hummus a mild sweet taste, while making them creamy and vibrant red.
 You can also check out any of my other <a href="/salad-dressings">salad dressings</a> or <a href="/hummus">hummus recipes</a>!
 Instructions:
 - Cut the ends off your beets, wrap in aluminum foil, and bake wrapped beets at 400F for 40 mins or until a knife goes through with ease
 - <center><img src="/assets/Food/Savory Sauces/Beet Hummus/beet-hummus-1.jpg" alt="" class="instruction-image"></center>